 No one likes wasps and hornets!
 They put a real damper on anything outdoor related.
-Keep reading for my DIY wasp repellant tips and tricks.
-Keep scrolling for my hornet repellant tips as well!
+Keep reading for my DIY wasp repellent tips and tricks.
+Keep scrolling for my hornet repellent tips as well!

 Before I begin this, wasps are the evil-looking-alien-like creatures.
 Bees are the chubby, bumble-like, fuzzy guys that are pretty necessary to many things in our daily lives, but you probably already know this and I’ll get on with it.
 This is how to get rid of wasps and hornets.

 My first tip to you is simply making sure there is nothing outside of your house drawing them in, something like a hummingbird feeder or spoiled foods that have been left outside.